KeisukeImoto/RWCPSSD_Onomatopoeia/README.md

 - Onomatopoeic words for environmental sounds

 	We collected a total of 155,568 onomatopoeic words for for 105 kinds of environmental sounds (e.g., shaver sound, whistle sound).
-Each onomatopoeic word was collected from Japanese speakers in katakana, which is a Japanese syllabary, and was converted to the phoneme representation.
+Each onomatopoeic word was collected from Japanese speakers in katakana, which is a Japanese syllabary, and was converted to the English phoneme representation.

 - Self-reported confidence scores